alan-turing-institute/ARC-TIGERS/scripts/README.md

 ```
 More information can be found in `scripts/data_processing/README.md`

-**At this stage, the raw data has been downloaded from the hugginface Datasets page, and we have filtered out the subreddits we don't want**
+**At this stage, the raw data has been downloaded from the HuggingFace Datasets page, and we have filtered out the subreddits we don't want**

 ### `dataset_generation.py`

-This generates the actual dataset, csv files used in our experiments.
+This generates the actual dataset, i.e. the CSV files used in our experiments.

 Eg. Generate one-vs-all splits for the "football" configuration, using the 10000000 rows downloaded above:
 ```